amanKarki-AK/Region-Captioning-on-Images/README.md

 ---

-## 🧾 Dataset and Preprocessing
+# Dataset and Preprocessing

-### 📂 Dataset
+### Dataset

 - **Source:** Flickr30k Entities (an extension of Flickr8k/30k)
-- Each image contains:
-  - Bounding box coordinates for regions
-  - Associated textual descriptions (phrases or sentences)
+- The Flickr30k dataset contains about 31,000 real-world images, each paired with 5 human-written English captions describing the scene.

-### 🧰 Preprocessing Pipeline
+### Preprocessing Pipeline

 #### 1. Parsing
 - Extracted image paths, captions, and bounding box coordinates from annotations.